Joseph Patrick Hurley: Opposition to Nazism

 Before the December 1941 Japanese attack on Pearl Harbor in World War II, Hurley was considered the most outspoken interventionist among the American Catholic bishops.
 He made enemies among isolationist Catholic clergy and laity by labeling the Nazi Party "public enemy No. 1" of the United States and the Catholic Church.
 He declared, "The foe of all we love, both as Americans and as Catholics, is the Nazi.
 Communism is still our enemy but ... in point of urgency if not in point of teaching, communism has now ceded its primacy to national socialism."Hurley aligned himself with the U.S. Department of State and began to act under the direction of government officials.
 His efforts were largely composed of black propaganda, the use of false source attributions.
 In a radio address in July 1941, he expressed his belief that US President Franklin D. Roosevelt alone should decide upon U.S. entry into the war, saying, "It is up to him to safeguard the interests of the nation in times of great emergency. ...The problem [of entering the war] should be left to the Commander-in-Chief, who alone ... is capable of bringing us safely through."
 These remarks drew sharp criticism from Archbishop Francis Beckman, who subsequently denounced the "dictatorship pseudo-officially canonized by a brother cleric."

 After the American entry into World War II, Hurley in 1943 became the only American bishop to demand Catholics to speak out against the extermination of the Jews taking place in the Nazi concentration camps, claiming that "the very basis of the Roman Catholic faith" compelled Catholics to challenge the "orgies of extermination" being perpetrated against the Jews.Hurley described the June 1943 Allied bombing of Rome as a "tragically mistaken decision," and predicted that "much of our national unity, much of the respect we enjoy abroad now lie with San Lorenzo, in ruins."
 He also opposed the idea that the United States should ally with Germany to oppose the Soviet Union.

 Service in Yugoslavia

 In 1945, in addition to his role as bishop, Hurley was appointed by Pius XII as regent ad interim to Yugoslavia.
 He thus became the first American to be raised to the equivalent rank of a nuncio.
 Relations between the Vatican and Yugoslavia had been deteriorating following the end of the war; the new communist government had been accused of murdering priests, denouncing the Catholic Church for so-called "obstructionist" activity.

-During his five years in Yugoslavia, Hurley negotiated with Presidetn Josip Tito and worked closely with U.S. officials.
+During his five years in Yugoslavia, Hurley negotiated with President Josip Tito and worked closely with U.S. officials.
 In 1946, he represented Pius XII at the show trial of Archbishop Aloysius Stepinac in Yugoslavia by Tito for "crimes against the people."
 However, Hurley's relationship with Pius XII became strained after Hurley expressed his opposition to both the Vatican's policy towards Tito and the removal of Stepinac from his post in Croatia.